th7mo/th7mo.com/networkmanager.md

 ### Eduroam

+> [!Note]
+> The references to external resources need to be replaced with a tested guide.

 It is not possible to connect to the eduroam network using NetworkManager without custom configuration.
 For more information reference about how to the following: